sleepingkingstudios/incunabulum/campaigns/wellspring/adventures/index.md

 28 Serpent
 : [The Silverstone Theater Mystery](./the-silverstone-theater-mystery): The party parleys with Sindri Emberbloom in the theater, witness a battle in the streets between their adversaries, and confront would-be mastermind Daragoth in a dimensional mansion.
 They discover Vistra Silverstone's secret laboratory hidden beneath the theater, containing the wrapping of a mysterious broken staff.

+10 Dragon
+: [Devils Are The Playthings Of Idle Hands](./devils-playthings): The Market District is thrown into chaos by mysterious vandals.
+The Silverstone Players investigate, and battle a swarm of malicious imps in the fortress ruins below.

 ---